FARE’s Commitment to Diversity, Equity, Inclusion and Access

 Thirty-two million Americans are impacted by potentially life-threatening food allergies, including a disproportionate percentage of persons of color.
-FARE is dedicated to ensuring that every individual in the food allergy community has a seat at the table.
+FARE is dedicated to ensuring that every individual in the food allergy community has a seat at the table and, most importantly, access to care.

 FARE Voice of the Patient Roundtable